-1. The basic exposition to the goals and methods of Artificial Intelligence.

-2. The student to apply these techniques in applications which involve perception, reasoning and learning.

-3. To have an understanding of the basic issues of knowledge representation and blind and heuristic search.

-4. The basic understanding of some of the more advanced topics of AI such as learning, natural language processing, agents and robotics, expert systems, and planning.
+- The basic exposition to the goals and methods of Artificial Intelligence. - Apply these techniques in applications which involve perception, reasoning and learning. - To have an understanding of the basic issues of knowledge representation and blind and heuristic search. - The basic understanding of some of the more advanced topics of AI such as learning, natural language processing, agents and robotics, expert systems, and planning.